Browse through our blog posts to find out what life is like at Hoe Grange Holidays along with some great ideas for days out in the Peak District.

 It’s also fantastic to see that there are some local species including Dark Green Fritillary and the Peak District version of Brown Argus.
 The most prevalent species is a large colony of Common Blues due to its food plant, Bird's-foot-trefoil, colonising the entire quarry floor.

-Download the identification chart and get involved between 14th July and 6th August.
+Download the identification chart and get involved between 18th July and 11th August.
 Spend just 15 mins watching for butterflies in your chosen spot, record the species you see and upload on the interactive map.
 Remember it's just as important to record if you don't see any butterflies.
+There is also a free app making it easy to count and submit all in one go.

 Why not leave the car behind at your cabin or glamping pod and take a short walk to Hoe Grange Quarry?
 You can explore the different levels and habitats.
 It's a peaceful, quiet site and you'll be amazed what you will find if you look hard enough!
 The quarry is also home to a large population of moths.